-Bard College Berlin may not offer credit for any course in which a student has missed more than 30% of classes, regardless of the reasons for the absences.
+Bard College Berlin may not offer credit for any course in which a student has missed more than 30% of classes (4 class sessions), regardless of the reasons for the absences.
 The full Bard College Berlin attendance policy can be found in the Student Handbook, Section 2.8.